Deportations of Kurds (1916–1934): Background and Ottoman deportations (1916)

-During the 1910s, Kurdish-Ottoman relations were complex as some Kurds had sided with the Committee of Union and Progress against the Christian minorities for opportunistic reasons, while others had positioned themselves against the Ottomans and sided with the Christians.
-Kurdish manpower had also been used in the Caucasus campaign against the Russian Empire, but the Ottomans did not consider the Kurds as loyal, believing that they would cooperate with the Armenians and the Russians to further their own nationalist aspirations.
-On this, historian and genocide expert Üngör points at the memoirs of Commander Ahmed İzzet Pasha:
+During the 1910s, Kurdish-Ottoman relations were complex as some Ottoman Kurds had sided with the Committee of Union and Progress against the Christian minorities for opportunistic reasons, while others had positioned themselves against the Ottomans and sided with the Christians.
+Kurdish manpower had also been used in the Caucasus campaign against the Russian Empire, but the Ottomans did not consider the Kurds loyal, believing that they would cooperate with the Armenians and the Russians to further their own nationalist aspirations.
+On this, historian and genocide expert Ugur Ümit Üngör points at the memoirs of Commander Ahmed İzzet Pasha:

 Moreover, Talaat Pasha ordered in May 1916:

 As the forced sedentarization and deportations began, the authorities meticulously followed up to learn how well the policies were working, requesting information on whether those deported had assimilated into Turkish culture.
-Moreover, the largest Kurdish city Diyarbakır was declared a 'Turkification Region' and Kurds were deported from the area, as migrants from the Balkans were planned to be settled there.
-Kurds deported from Diyarbakır were allowed only to return with a permission by the authorities.
+Moreover, the largest Kurdish city Diyarbekir was declared a 'Turkification Region' and Kurds were deported from the area, as migrants from the Balkans were planned to be settled there.
+Kurds deported from Diyarbekir were allowed only to return with a permission by the authorities.
 In 1916, about 300,000 Kurds were deported from Bitlis, Erzurum, Palu and Muş to Konya and Gaziantep during the winter and most perished in a famine.

 When the liberal Freedom and Accord Party came to power in 1918 (to 1923), the few surviving deported Kurds were encouraged to return to their areas of origin.

 Amount of deportees

 Most sources suggest that as many as 700,000 Kurds were deported during World War I, although there are no reliable statistics.
-Safrastian (1945) estimates that half of these deported Kurds died. Üngör (2009) writes that "it would require a separate study to calculate meticulously how many were deported".
+Safrastian (1948) estimates that half of these deported Kurds died. Üngör (2009) writes that "it would require a separate study to calculate meticulously how many were deported".